-The main purpose for the establishment of the Fund is to provide adequate and equitable compensation for employees who suffer occupational diseases arising out of and in the course of their employment and in case of death, for their dependants.
+The main purpose for the establishment of the Fund is to provide for adequate and equitable compensation for employees who suffer occupational injuries or contract occupational diseases arising out of and in the course of their employment and in case of death, for their dependants.

 a)Provision of adequate and equitable compensation to employees

 b)Implementation of the National Social Security Policy of 2003 which requires having a system in place to cover contingencies for work-related injuries, diseases and deaths

 c)Implementation of provision of Section 5 of the Workers Compensation Act [Cap 263 Revised Edition of 2015]

 d)Provision of a framework for effective, prompt and empathetic consideration, settlement and payment of compensation benefits